If you have ever applied for a loan (mortgage, car, small business), you have worked with a loan processor — probably without even realizing it!

-What Is a Mortgage Loan Processor Responsible for in Their Role?
+What Is a Mortgage Loan Processor Responsible for Doing?

-The mortgage loan processor is also responsible for verifying that all of the information that the borrower has submitted seems accurate.
+The LP is also responsible for verifying that all of the information that the borrower has submitted seems accurate.
 Activities associated with verification of loan application materials may include checking on the borrower’s employment status and confirming social security numbers and tax documentation.

-What Skills Does a Processor Need to Succeed?
+What Skills Might a Processor Want to Have?

-The processor’s role contains many responsibilities.
-Because of all the minutia that the position entails, perhaps the most important skill that someone hoping to become a processor needs is attention to detail.
+Because of all the minutia that the position entails, perhaps the most important skill that someone hoping to become a processor should have is attention to detail.
 What is a mortgage loan processor, if not detail-oriented?

-Successful processors are also excellent communicators, both in writing and verbally, as well.
-Mortgage loan processors act as a sort of relay position between the borrower, the mortgage originator, and the underwriter, so communication comes from all angles.
+Many successful processors are also excellent communicators, both in writing and verbally.
+Mortgage loan processors act as a sort of middle person between the borrower, the mortgage originator, and the underwriter, so communication comes from all angles.

 Are There Any Education or Training Requirements?